salesforce-marketingcloud/JB4A-SDK-iOS/_posts/2015-05-14-geolocation.md

 #### <a name="plist-updates"></a>plist Updates

-There are two plist entries you can make depending on how current you want to keep your Location regions and messages.
+There are two plist entries to add depending the way your app works:

 1. Background App Refresh - Normally, new regions and messages are downloaded as the device moves more than 5k from their last location (and download).
 However, if you have an app where your customers spend a lot of time within a single 5K radius, you should consider adding the ability to do a background refresh of geofences and messages.
 Since Apple controls when this background refresh takes place, there isn't a guarantee when the refresh will occur.
 However, it will allow the SDK to download new regions and messages for those times your customer is spending a considerable amount of time in a single 5K region.